Shoyaib-Hossain/elk_stack/README.md

 •	Security is configured during initial setup
 •	All services have appropriate resource limits and configurations

-This setup allows I to deploy the entire logging stack with a single command, creating a cohesive system that implements the configurations I shared for Filebeat and Logstash within a secure, containerized environment.
+This setup allows to deploy the entire logging stack with a single command, creating a cohesive system that implements the configurations for Filebeat and Logstash.